peruvianidol/mikeaparicio.com/src/posts/2021-04-05-extreme-makeover-homepage-edition.md

   </figcaption>
 </figure>

 And here's a side-by-side comparison of the original site (left) and the new site (right).
+Aside from a few accessibility improvements and spacing adjustments, it looks largely the same.

 <figure>
   {% image "/images/mr-side-by-side.png", "" %}